python-sdbus/python-sdbus/docs/asyncio_api.rst

         ObjectManager will keep the reference to the object.

-        Returns a handle that can either be used as a context manager to remove the object or ``.stop()`` method of the handle can be called to remove object from D-Bus and drop reference to the object.
-        Signal will be emitted when the object is stopped via handle.
+        Returns a handle that can be used to remove object from D-Bus and drop reference to it by either using it as a context manager or by calling ``.stop()`` method of the handle.
+Signal will be emitted once the object is stopped being exported.

         .. code-block:: python